SulbenS/GreenHouseProject/protocol.md

 3. Timestamp: A long integer representing the time the message was sent, in milliseconds since the epoch.

 4. Payload: A string containing the specific data relevant to the message type, with fields separated by the same delimiter.

-### Error messages

-TODO - describe the possible error messages that nodes can send in your system.
-* 400: Bad Request - The server could not understand the request due to invalid syntax.

-* 401: Unauthorized - The client must authenticate itself to get the requested response.

-* 403: Forbidden - The client does not have access rights to the content.

-* 404: Not Found - The server can not find the requested resource.

-* 500: Internal Server Error - The server has encountered a situation it doesn't know how to handle.

-* 502: Bad Gateway - The server, while acting as a gateway or proxy, received an invalid response from the upstream server.

-* 503: Service Unavailable - The server is not ready to handle the request, usually due to maintenance or overload.

 ## An example scenario